anagha-chaudhari/anagha-chaudhari/README.md

 ###

-<p align="left">I'm Anagha, Aspiring software developer (undergraduate'27) with hands-on experience in building RESTful APIs, server side logic, and database driven applications using Python and Node.js.
-Experienced in real-world projects and open-source collaboration using Git and GitHub.
-Possesses a strong foundation in backend fundamentals, problem solving, and clean coding practices with a keen interest in cloud computing and DevOps, including Azure, AWS, and GCP and a strong motivation to learn production grade, scalable systems.</p>
+<p align="left">I'm Anagha, an aspiring software developer (Undergrad'27).
+I enjoy building things, learning by doing and collaborating on real-world and open-source projects.
+Curious about how systems work behind the scenes and excited to grow into building reliable, scalable software✨</p>

 ###